What Is Lean Construction and Its Benefits?

 Teams that are set in their ways may be resistant to learning new processes.
 Some workers may even react with mistrust, assuming that their performance is being judged.

-This resistance can be met across the spectrum of stakeholders.
+This resistance can occur across the spectrum of stakeholders.
 Lean construction management only works if all stakeholders are invested in its success.
 Everyone must work together toward a common goal to ensure that lean construction is a success.
-If all stakeholders aren't on board with lean construction implementation, lean construction may fail.
+If all stakeholders aren't on board with lean construction implementation, the process may fail.

 Training and education is a must for any construction company hoping to switch to lean construction practices.
-In order to implement lean constructions successfully, workers and other stakeholders must understand the goal and the benefits.
+In order to implement lean constructions successfully, workers and other stakeholders must understand both the goals and benefits.

 Strategies for Successful Implementation

-There are many strategies for successful implementation of lean construction.
+There are many strategies for successful implementation.
 Some examples include:

 Building Sustainably with Lean Practices